Bendomey/project-mfoni/README.md

 `services` - Where our backend services live.
 It's a dotnet application

 `infrastructure` - Where our terraform/ansible configuration files live.

+## Linting

+In our development environment, we utilize pre-commit hooks to automatically format and lint your changes.
+To enable this feature, you'll need to run `yarn install` in the root directory to install the Husky package.
+> Skipping this step could result in errors when committing your changes.

 ## Tech Stack + Features